beatrixwashere/scrabtas/README.md

 the `/tas` folder currently contains four different folders:

+`/any%`, which contains the movie files used for beating wf

-`/ll1-poet`, which contains the movie files used for beating ll1 on poet stats
+`/ll1`, which contains the movie files used for beating ll1

 `/extras`, which contains movie files that aren't used in any playthroughs yet